underscoreio/essential-slick/src/pages/basics.md

 #### Selecting Columns

 So far we have been returning `Message` classes or counts.
 Select all the messages in the database, but return just their contents.
+Hint: think of messages as a collection and what you would do to a collection to just get back a single field of a case class.

 Check what SQL would be executed for this query.

 <div class="solution">
 ~~~ scala